atom/teletype/doc/rfcs/001-allow-guests-to-open-multiple-remote-buffers.md

 ## Status

-This is a proposal and is not yet implemented.
+This is a proposal and is not yet fully implemented.

+[#262](https://github.com/atom/teletype/pull/262) implements the majority of this proposal, and the remaining functionality is planned for future pull requests.
+See [#262](https://github.com/atom/teletype/pull/262) for details.

 ## Summary